JustinLamMSFT/microsoft/microsoft-365/exchange/office-365-message-encryption.md

 # Microsoft 365 Message Encryption

-Share protected emails with anybody—inside or outside your organization—easily with the rich email encryption and rights-protection capabilities in Microsoft 365 Message Encryption that are built on top of Azure Information Protection.
+Share protected emails with anybody—inside or outside your organization—easily with the rich email encryption and rights-protection capabilities in Microsoft 365 Message Encryption that are built on top of Microsoft Purview Information Protection.

 .heading-bg-color-layout-container-uid046c{ background-color: !important; }